 - Starting an engine causes more pollution than idling

 Wrong - turning off an engine and restarting it after a minute or longer causes less pollution than keeping the engine idling and uses less fuel

 - If I keep the engine running I'm not doing anything wrong legally

 Wrong - Rule 123 of The Highway Code states that drivers must not leave a parked vehicle unattended with the engine running or leave a vehicle engine running unnecessarily while that vehicle is stationary on a public road.

-Look out for updates to this page and more campaign ideas and materials in early summer.
+Look out for updates to this page and more campaign ideas and materials.
 For more information about anti-idling please get in touch using the contact details on this page.